avenantsoftware/PushoverArduino/README.md

 char Text[40];
 char temp_str[8];

-dtostrf(TemperatureSensor, 4, 1, temp_str); // where TemperatureSensor is a variable defined from a temperature sensor
+dtostrf(TemperatureSensor, 4, 1, temp_str); // convert float value from temperature sensor reading to a string, where TemperatureSensor is a variable defined from a temperature sensor sprintf(Text,"The current temperature is now %s°",temp_str);
-sprintf(Text,"The current temperature is now %s°",temp_str); // convert float value from temperature sensor reading to a string pushover(Text,0);
+pushover(Text,0);